StockSharp/doc/en/topics/runner.md

 - Consumes minimal computer resources due to the absence of a heavy graphical interface.

-- Capable of launching strategies in the form of C# code, in the form of [Designer](designer.md) schematics, and as ready-made DLL assemblies.
+- Launching strategies from C# code, [Designer](designer.md) schemas, or ready-made DLL assemblies.

-- Allows strategies to be run in live trading mode, as well as for testing on history.
+- Running strategies in live trading mode or in backtesting on historical data.